35 Stunning Hummingbird Photos You Need to See

 Sally Rae Kimmel Lafayette, California

 This male calliope was the first arrival of the year, stopping by our backyard in mid-April.
 During the colder spring weather, he would perch on this stick close to the feeder.
-The blurry pink background is thanks to our crabapple tree, which was in full bloom across the yard.
+The blurry pink background in this hummingbird photo is thanks to our crabapple tree, which was in full bloom across the yard.

 Bill Bolster Medical Lake, Washington